sharanushettar644/Demo-project-doc/README.md

 In this project we used some tools like :

  - Terraform

  - Docker
  - Kubernetes
  - Jenkines
- - Grafana
+ - Github
- - Prometheus
+ - Monitoring tool [ Prometheus , Alertmanager , Grafana ]
- - fluentd/fluent-bit
- - Kibana
+ - EFK [ElasticSearch , Fluent-bit , Kibana ]
- - ElasticSearch

 ### Terraform
 Terraform is an infrastructure as code (IaC) tool that allows you to build, change, and version infrastructure safely and efficiently.
 Terraform is an open-source infrastructure as code tool, mostly used for managing public cloud infrastructure such as AWS, GCP and Azure.